 Instructor: Adjunct Assistant Professor and Laboratory Instructor Robert Garrity

 This course will explore the historical evolution of society’s struggle to understand what cancer is and how to treat it.
-The modern view distinguishes cancer cells by their apparent ability to multiply forever.
-In contrast, normal cells have defined life spans.
-To insure genetic stability, normal dividing cells are systematically killed, and their components recycled into new and healthier versions.
-Cancer cells overcome the normal cycle of death and replacement.
-If given the proper nutrients they proliferate forever, achieving a state of immortality.
+While normal cells have defined life spans, cancer cells overcome the normal cycle of death and replacement and, given the proper nutrients, proliferate forever.
 Thus the ongoing war against cancer is paradoxically, a war against immortality.
-The modern view of cancer evolved from nearly 4000 years of observation, discovery, debate, and modeling, with emphasis shifting over the centuries from humoral balance to cell structure to mutation theory.
+The modern view of cancer evolved from nearly 4000 years of observation, discovery, debate, and modeling, with emphasis shifting over the centuries from humoral theory, to cell structure, to mutation theory, to aneuploid theory, and most recently, to immune evasion strategies.
 In 1971 President Richard Nixon enacted the National Cancer Act, declaring a “War on Cancer.”
-In some ways we are winning that war.
-Today the cancer field is less disparate and more uniform than ever.
-The best of many areas in science have come together to pave the way for a new era of discovery.
-Hundreds of cancer-causing genes have been identified.
-Understanding the role these gene products play in controlling cell proliferation and avoiding cell death has given rise to new hopes and promises.
-In the U.S. death rates against prostate, breast, lung, and colorectal cancers are in decline.
-As the population becomes more educated, certain risk behaviors are also in decline.
-The first anti-cancer vaccine has been developed.
-More cancers today are treatable than ever before.
-However, in certain areas we are losing ground.
-The outcome of too many cancers still remains grim; the incidence of others is alarmingly on the rise; and unexplained cancer disparities exist in various ethnic groups.
-This course will explore society’s historic struggle with understanding cancer by reviewing past and present models of cause, prevention, treatment, and cure.
-As always, continued education is key to winning the fight.
+In some ways we are winning that war, as hundreds of cancer-causing genes and multiple cancer inducing mechanisms have been identified which has given rise to new promises for treatment.
+Moreover, certain risk behaviors are also in decline, the first anti-cancer vaccine has been developed, and novel immune modulating therapeutics are being explored.
+However, in other ways we are losing ground, as the outcome of too many cancers still remains grim and the incidence of others is alarmingly on the rise.